-When I stopped working — due to a pregnancy nervous breakdown — I knew for sure that I needed to rethink my whole life and set sail into another career direction.
-Though I had many options: I formerly worked in sales, I have a diploma in secretary, I worked in a diamond factory, I worked as a part-time land hostess and waitress, and with a Human & Social Biology college grade, I could have considered a course in nursery – yep!
-I consider myself as a work nomad, and that is something that I am proud of – but unfortunately, all of these careers did not match with my new family lifestyle, for their work hours were not at all in accordance with the time my children went to school in the morning, and as well as the time they came back home in the afternoon.
-Not saying that most of these works are submitted to many stress factors.
-So, it had to be a 180° total change . . . a complete reconversion.
+When I stopped working — due to a pregnancy nervous breakdown — I knew that I needed to redesign my whole life and set sail in another career direction.
+Though I had many options — I formerly worked in sales, I have a diploma in secretary, I worked in a diamond factory, I worked as a part-time land hostess and waitress, and with a Human & Social Biology college grade I could have considered taking a course to work as a nurse — but unfortunately all of these careers did not match my new family life, for deep inside of me I wanted to be a present mother if ever there was nobody to take good care of my children, be here with them during holidays or when they’re ill, or even welcome them home with home-made cakes and biscuits, thus the choice of taking these sabbatical years to raise my kids.
+But I also needed time to manage my mental health that had become so fragile, I needed time to put myself back on track and understand on my own the strange changes that were taking place within me; and as most of these works are submitted to many stress factors, and that frustrating situations was what I had to avoid at all cost if I wanted to heal quickly, I then decided that it had to be a complete work reconversion.

-So, many writing(s), and mistakes, and re-writing(s), and mistakes, and crying, and dramas, and re-mistakes, and anger, and re-re-writing(s) later, I am now learning to edit on my own, and as well as being auto-critical of my own works.
-And all of this has been possible through learning on the go, and of course, assisted by web materials (for quick searches, edits, vocabs, storage, organisation) (and yes! if you don’t have enough audacity to learn on your own online, then please, take the safest route of seeking mentorship, or even take a course, or else, learn about your digital working tool before going further).
+So, many writing(s), and loads of mistakes, and re-writing(s), and loads of mistakes, and crying, and dramas, and loads of re-mistakes, and anger, and frustrations, and re-re-writing(s) later, I am now learning to edit on my own, and as well as being auto-critical of my work.
+And all of this has been possible through learning on the go online, assisted by web materials and tools like search bars to quickly do my research; writing software that stores and help with the organization of my online documents, and as well help with spelling errors.

-Throughout these years, I learned through the hard way that your computer might be subjected to viruses or any other kind of digital threats, but also that as a non-tech-savvy experiencing with computerlogy, while not knowing what you’re doing, might bring about minor/major accidents within your personal computer system.
-If I had not saved my document on a USB Flash Drive, I would surely have no books being written actually.
+Throughout these years I learned through the hard way that your computer might be subjected to viruses or any other kind of digital threats, but also that as a non-tech-savvy experiencing with computerlogy, while not knowing what you’re doing, might bring about minor/major accidents within your personal computer system.
+If I had not saved my documents on a USB Key Darcocyte would have been lost forever.

-Sadly, it was not the same for all the rest of my works, but now, I have well understood the lesson, and as often as possible I save my work on an external drive.
-If you are not tech-savvy, please, remember to save your precious works on a flash drive, or else, always keep the contact number of a good informatician/ethical hacker at hand, otherwise, if you’re a passionate technophile, take a course on computer programs so as to know in depth about your tech-tool.
+Sadly, it was not the same for all the rest of my work, but now I have well understood the lessons, and as often as possible I save my work on an external drive.
+If you are not tech-savvy, please, remember to always save your precious work on a flash drive or USB key, or else, always keep the contact number of a good informatician/ethical hacker at hand, otherwise if you’re a passionate technophile you can consider to take a course in computer programming so as to know in depth about your tech-tool.

-And as for you, how did your self-taught adventure happened?
+And as for you, how did your self-taught adventure started?